kavanabhat/Spark-Benchmarks-Setup/spark-bench-setup/README.md

 ### How to run the script ###
 Clone the repo and run ./install.sh at Spark-Benchmarks-Setup/spark-bench-setup.
 The code is tested to run on ubuntu 16.04.1 LTS.
-After installation to run a workload use run_bench.sh for example to run Terasort the command is *./run_bench.sh Terasort*
+After installation to run a workload use run_bench.sh for example to run Terasort the command is *./run_bench.sh -cr Terasort*
+Use -c flag to create data, -r to only run and -cr if you want to create and run.

 ### Overall configuration ###
 The overall configuration about the cluster is kept at spark-bench/conf/env.sh.